Kösem Sultan: Deposition of Ibrahim

 Alarmed by Ibrahim's erratic behaviour, in September 1647, the Grand Vizier Salih Pasha and Şeyülislam Abdürrahim Efendi plotted to depose him.
 The Şeyülislam deferred to Kösem in the matter of her son's deposition, informing her that all of the statesmen were in favour and that they were prepared to swear allegiance to Ibrahim's son, Mehmed, the eldest prince.
-But Kösem hesitated, either out of maternal instinct or for fear of losing her own political power.
+But Kösem hesitated, either out of maternal instinct or for fear of losing her own political position.
 Instead she begged the co-conspirators to leave her son on the throne but under the guardianship of the grand vizier.

 Made aware of the attempt to topple him, Ibrahim had the Grand Vizier Salih Pasha executed.
-Initially, Ibrahim planned to have his mother, whom he suspected of being part of the conspiracy, exiled to the island of Rhodes, However, such as indignity was resisted by one of his hasekis and instead Kösem was exiled to the Iskender Çelebi garden in Florya.
+Initially, Ibrahim planned to have his mother, whom he suspected of being part of the conspiracy, exiled to the island of Rhodes, However, such indignity was resisted by one of his hasekis and instead Kösem was exiled to the Iskender Çelebi garden in Florya.
 According to Naima: